StefanoSaffran/omniStack-9/README.md

 </p>

 <h4 align="center">
   Project developed during the 9th Omnistack week.
-Aircnc (Air Coffee & Code) the main goal is to booking spots for developers.
+Aircnc (Air Coffee & Code) the main goal is to book spots for developers.
 </h4>

 ## :rocket: Built With